IBM/node-odbc/README.md

 ## Installation

-Instructions on how to set up your ODBC environment can be found in the SETUP.md.
-As an overview, three main steps must be done before `node-odbc` can interact with your database:
+Three main steps must be done before `node-odbc` can interact with your database:

 * **Install unixODBC and unixODBC-devel:** Compilation of `node-odbc` on your system requires these packages to provide the correct headers.
   * **Ubuntu/Debian**: `sudo apt-get install unixodbc unixodbc-dev`